-Performance [4], or oreast cancer detection [5].
 Pattern recognition can be roughly divided into two main approaches with respect to the formal data or pattern representation.
 Statistical pattern recognition relies on feature vectors for data representation, while structural pattern recognition employs strings, trees, or graphs for the same task.
-At their core graphs are a collection of nodes and edges representing entities an abbreviation) a normal space should be displayed.
-We recommend to use the tilde symbol "~" rather than a normal space in such cases.
+At their core, graphs are a collection of nodes and edges, representing entities.